 General Manager Will Weir’s wine list runs the gamut of experimental choices, offering diners bottles from Slovenia, Georgia, Beaujolais, Tuscany, and beyond.
 Wines are available both by the glass and the bottle, so sample widely or make a commitment for the evening – you can’t go wrong.
 But don’t ignore the tiny cocktail menu!
 The Marmalade Martini and Suze & Tonic are faultlessly executed.

 With space for less than 20 people inside, the vibe at Lulu’s is like an after-hours dinner at the wine shop that your mate works in, or a large dinner party at someone’s house.
-And it’s in these low-lit, close together environs that diners and drinkers are served phenomenal small plates where the smallest details have been carefully considered.
+And it’s in these low-lit, clustered-together environs that diners and drinkers are served phenomenal small plates where the smallest details have been carefully considered.

 A Marmalade Martini at the start revealed a masterclass on the cocktail, going drier and more floral than most places do – with a lovely boozy finish.
 And the wine finds you in good hands, with plenty of choice across the spectrum of vino.
 As always, too, be sure to make use of the staff’s expertise if you’re not sure what to drink – they know what they’re doing!